ProtProtocols/protprotocols.github.io/_pages/index.md

   - image_path: /assets/images/iso_protocol.svg
     alt: "ProtProtocol icon"
     title: "IsoProt"
     excerpt: "A ProtProtocol to analyse isobarically labelled (iTRAQ / TMT) quantitative proteomics experiments.
 The **IsoProt** provides sophisticated statistical methods to analyse complex experimental designs at the click of a button.
 Like all ProtProtocols the protocol is run as a [Jupyter](https://jupyter.org) notebook.
-Starting with peak list files as input (mgf format) it performs everything from the search of the spectra until the statistical analysis of the quantified proteins."
+Starting with peak list files as input (mgf format) it performs everything from the search of the spectra until the statistical analysis of the quantified proteins.
+The easiest way to use IsoProt is through our [docker-launcher](/documentation/docker_launcher) application."
     url: "https://github.com/ProtProtocols/IsoProt"
     btn_label: "<i class='fab fa-github'></i> Visit Project"
     btn_class: "btn--primary"